 The granite mountain extends about three-and-a-half miles from the mouth of Little Cottonwood Canyon near Salt Lake City, Utah.
 PSI previously owned the entire mountain until the early 1960s, when property was sold to the Church of Jesus Christ of Latter-day Saints (LDS Church) to build its genealogical vault.
 In 1967, PSI started building a mountain vault for businesses, government agencies and professional organizations to store critical and irreplaceable records.
-PSI only stores digital and microfilm records, keeping our vault paper-free and safe from fire hazards.
-The types of media we store include: magnetic tape, hard drives, SSD (hard drives), microfilm, microfiche, flash drives and optical disks (DVDs, CDs and M-Discs).
+PSI only stores digital and microfilm records in it’s security vault, keeping it paper-free and safe from fire hazards.
+The data center is located in a part of the facility that is separate from the security vault and is protected inside the mountain.
+The types of media we store include: hard drives, SSD (hard drives), magnetic tape, flash drives, optical disks (DVDs, CDs and M-Discs), microfilm and microfiche.

-The vault is located within a denser form of granite than what is usually found in nature and located above the flood plain.
+The vault is located above the flood plain and outside of flight paths.
 A geological survey was completed by a professor of geology at Brigham Young University to confirm the strength of the mountain.